ImeneYAHIAOUI/dojo_pocker/README.md

 How does it work:

-Once the programme is compiled and executed, the user will be asked to enter the first hand in the form of a
+Once the program is compiled and executed, the user will be asked to enter the first hand in the form of a
 string, separating ech card by a space.
 If the user enter an invalid hand (incorrect number of cards or an invalid card), they will be asked to submit a new hand.